MakeSchool-Tutorials/web-7-react-redux-tetris-app/P16-Rotating-Blocks/content.md

 }
 ```

 Since no blocks are falling on the screen yet, we can't test this out quite yet, but we will soon!
+We also further covered working with **systems that manage and merge complex arrays!**

 # Now Commit